- State Subdivisions

 In 2017 he was appointed by President Obama to serve as a Member of the National Board for Education Sciences.

-Kimberly M. Richey is the deputy assistant secretary in the Office of Special Education and Rehabilitative Services at the United States Department of Education.
-In this capacity, she serves as advisor to the U.S. secretary of education on matters related to the education of children and youth with disabilities, as well as employment and community living for youth and adults with disabilities.
-The mission of her office is to improve early childhood, educational, and employment outcomes, and to raise expectations for all people with disabilities, their families, their communities, and the nation.
+Johnny Collett is the assistant secretary in the Office of Special Education and Rehabilitative Services at the United States Department of Education.
+In this capacity, he serves as the advisor to the U.S. education secretary on matters related to the education of children and youths with disabilities, as well as employment and community living for youths and adults with disabilities.
+The mission of his office is to improve early childhood, educational, and employment outcomes, and to raise expectations for all people with disabilities, their families, their communities, and the nation.

 A former teacher and education administrator, Dr. Jane West is visiting professor at the University of Maryland and policy advisor to several national education organizations, including the American Association of Colleges for Teacher Education(http://aacte.org/), the National Network of State Teacher of the Year(http://www.nnstoy.org/), the Higher Education Consortium for Special Education (http://www.hecse.net/) and the Teacher Education Division of the Council for Exceptional Children(http://www.tedcec.org/).
 For 8 years she led AACTE’s advocacy and policy work as Senior Vice President.In the mid 1980’s she worked as senior education advisor on the United States Senate Committee on Health, Education, Labor and Pensions where she led the national effort to craft multiple federal education statutes.